jniebuhr/gaggimate-docs/src/pages/docs/sourcing-pcb.md

 order: 5
 ---

-Going the PCB route is the recommended way to install GaggiMate.
-The store is now open at [https://shop.gaggimate.eu/](https://shop.gaggimate.eu/) and you can source it either as part of a kit that comes with pre-crimped wires included or on its own.
-If you buy the kit you won't need any of the components below.
+You can go the PCB route if you already have a bunch of the components for the install and like the cleanliness of using the PCB.
+The store is now open at [https://shop.gaggimate.eu/](https://shop.gaggimate.eu/) and you can source it there.

 ## Components

-If you want to go for self-sourcing, you'll need the following components:

 * GaggiMate Controller PCB (Standard or Pro)  [(Shop)](https://shop.gaggimate.eu/collections/parts)
 * LilyGo T-RGB 2.1" Display - Full Circle [(AliExpress)](https://s.click.aliexpress.com/e/_EwmnrEs)